troperville

 "To the ruby redwood tree, and to the velvet climbing ivy, painted all mahogany, I'd never leave if it were up to me."

-"With a starry brush, paint the dusk venetian blue, because in the evening hush, you'll never believe the view'
+"With a starry brush, paint the dusk venetian blue, because in the evening hush, you'll never believe the view'.

 • Finding Nemo: "With fronds like these, who needs anemones?"

-• Airborn: "If my heart was a compass, you'd be North..."
+• "If my heart was a compass, you'd be North..."
 Adam is apparently a big fan of the series.

-• One of his albums in Adam's Port Blue project is The Airship, which is based on the on Airborn.
+• One of his albums in Adam's Port Blue project is The Airship, which is based on Airborn.
 Some of the song titles refer to different parts of the novel, or just general ideas from the book.

 • Almost the entire music video to "Deer in the Headlights" was a shout out to Back to the Future.